Hweihang00/DSA4263-Ecommerce-Fraud-Detection/README.md

 │   │   ├── Fraud_Data.csv
 │   │   ├── IpAddress_to_Country.csv
 │   ├── processed/
-│   │   ├── df.xlsx
+│   │   ├── df.csv
 ├── descriptions/
 │   ├── datadictionary.txt
+├── notebooks/
+│   ├── ecommerce_fraud.ipynb
+│   ├── main.ipynb
 ├── LICENSE
 ├── README.md
-├── requirements.txt
-├── ecommerce_fraud.ipynb
-└── main.ipynb
+└── requirements.txt
 ```

-* `data` - Contains the raw and processed data files where `Fraud_Data.csv` and `IpAddress_to_Country.csv` are the raw data files under `raw/` folder and `df.xlsx` is the processed data file after feature selection and engineering under `processed/` folder.
+* `data` - Contains the raw and processed data files where `Fraud_Data.csv` and `IpAddress_to_Country.csv` are the raw data files under `raw/` folder and `df.csv` is the processed data file after feature selection and engineering under `processed/` folder.

 * `descriptions` - Contains `datadictionary.txt` which is the txt file that has detailed information about the content and attribute of data within the dataset.

+* `ecommerce_fraud.ipynb` - The .ipynb file that contains the initial data exploratory analysis for all members.

-* `ecommerce_fraud.ipynb` - Contains the ipynb file of the training of the machine learning models as well as the evaluation of model performance.
+* `main.ipynb` - The .ipynb file that contains data preprocessing, exploratory data analysis, feature engineering as well as all the models and evaluation.

-* `main.ipynb` - Contains the ipynb file that was used for exploratory data analysis.
+* `requirements.txt` - Contains the Python libraries that needs to be downloaded within the machine for the notebook to work.

 ## Software Requirements